Search our range of undergraduate, postgraduate and professional courses.

 When not attending lectures, seminars, laboratory or other timetabled sessions, you will be expected to continue learning independently through self-study.
 Typically, this will involve utilising a range of digital resources including our virtual learning environment; reading journals, articles and books; working on individual and group projects; undertaking research in the library; preparing coursework assignments and presentations, and preparing for examinations.
 Your independent learning will be supported by a range of excellent facilities.
 These include the library, open access computer facilities, informal learning zones, a range of laboratories and performance and studio spaces.

-Diana's research interest include Industry 4.0, Surface 7 Geometry Metrology ,2D & 3D Surface parameters and the effect of surface topography on automotive tribological systems.
+Diana's research interests include Industry 4.0, Surface 7 Geometry Metrology ,2D & 3D Surface parameters and the effect of surface topography on automotive tribological systems.

 For the course starting on 21 September 2020 the tuition fees are: